-Property prices remain stagnant in Kuala Lumpur and Penang, Malaysia’s two largest cities, which both suffer from oversupply.
+Real estate prices remain stagnant in Kuala Lumpur and Penang, Malaysia’s two largest cities, which are suffering from oversupply.

 Casual observers would probably think they shouldn’t buy Malaysia real estate because of all this.
-Reaching that conclusion is easy among oversupply, a struggling currency, and strong competition throughout Southeast Asia.
+Reaching that conclusion is easy among oversupply, a struggling currency, and immense competition throughout Southeast Asia.

 With all that said, I think Malaysian property is now undervalued – especially in terms of most global currencies.
 Foreign buyers have a more enticing entry point than they’ve seen in awhile.